Adobe says customer data, source code accessed in cyber attack

 KrebsOnSecurity, a cyber security news site, reported earlier on Thursday that a week ago it found what appeared to be a massive trove of Adobe's source code on the server of hackers believed to be responsible for breaches at three major U.S. data providers.

-It said it discovered the code while conducting an investigation into breaches at Dun & Bradstreet Corp (DNB.N), Altegrity Inc's AGRTY.UL Kroll Background America Inc and Reed Elsevier's (REL.L)ELSN.AS LexisNexis Inc. Those attacks were disclosed on September 25.
+It said it discovered the code while conducting an investigation into breaches at Dun & Bradstreet Corp, Altegrity Inc's Kroll Background America Inc and Reed Elsevier's LexisNexis Inc. Those attacks were disclosed on September 25.

 (Reporting by Jim Finkle; Editing by Eric Walsh)